The Classic Route: Islamabad-Murree Highway

 Highlights: Most direct route, well-maintained roads, iconic viewpoints

-Best For: First-time visitors, those short on time
+Best For: First-time visitors and those with limited time

-Tip: Stop at Lower Topa for incredible valley views without the Murree crowds
+Travel Tip: Stop at Lower Topa for incredible valley views without Murree’s crowds

 The Scenic Route: Via Bhurban & Patriata